 - How do you see yourself giving back to the lighting and electrical design community in the future?

 The Student Scholarship was renamed in 2019 to honor all those in our community that we’ve lost.
 Each year, the Scholarship will be announced in honor of either a specific person or in honor of all District of Columbia Section Members who we’ve lost.
-The 2019 IES District of Columbia Section Memorial Student Scholarship was awarded in honor of Candy M. Kling, sponsored by CM Kling + Associates, and Michael B. Klein, sponsored by Jesco.
+The 2019 IES District of Columbia Section Memorial Student Scholarship was awarded in honor of Candace M. Kling, sponsored by CM Kling + Associates, and Michael B. Klein, sponsored by Jesco.

 The $1,000 scholarship is awarded annually to an outstanding student who demonstrates continued interest in the art and science of illumination.